utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 - As a standard user, I can comment problems
 - As a standard user, I can report poorly formulated problems
 - As a standard user, I can create a new problems with their respective solution
-- As a standard user, I can generate an exam so that I can download it as a PDF file.
+- As a standard user, I can generate an exam so that I can download it as a PDF-Latex file.
 - As a standard user, I can rate the difficulty of problems so that other standard users can see the average score of any problem.
 - As a standard user, I can comment problems so that other standard users can see my comments.
 - [Epic] As an administrator, I can manage standard users’ account.